Wireless devices also use haptic feedback to communicate with the patient.

 Rogers is the Louis Simpson and Kimberly Querrey Professor of Materials Science and Engineering, Biomedical Engineering, and Neurological Surgery at the McCormick School of Engineering and Northwestern University Feinberg School of Medicine, and the director of the Querrey Simpson Institute for Bioelectronics (QSIB).
-Efimov is a professor of biomedical engineering in McCormick and professor of medicine (cardiology) in Feinberg.
+Efimov is a professor of biomedical engineering at McCormick and professor of medicine (cardiology) at Feinberg.
 Arora is a professor of medicine at Feinberg, and co-director of the Center for Arrhythmia Research.

 Connecting the ‘body-area network’